zircleUI/github-trending-plus/README.md

 For those reasons and because I want to show some uses for [**zircle-ui**](https://github.com/zircleUI/zircleUI) is that I'm trying to present  an alternative approach.

+## Credits
+This project is based on this awesome API https://github.com/huchenme/github-trending-api

 ## Project setup